matrix-org/complement-crypto/TEST_HITLIST.md

 - [ ] The room key is cycled when the encryption algorithm changes.
 - [ ] The room key is cycled when `rotation_period_msgs` is met (default: 100).
 - [ ] The room key is cycled when `rotation_period_ms` is exceeded (default: 1 week).
-- [ ] The room key is not cycled when one of a user's devices logs in.
+- [x] The room key is not cycled when one of a user's devices logs in.
 - [x] The room key is not cycled when the client restarts.
-- [ ] The room key is not cycled when users change their display name or avatar.
+- [x] The room key is not cycled when users change their display name.

 ### Adversarial Attacks